 MAHAYANA BUDDHISM.
-An introduction to Mahayana Buddhism; its origin, its objectives, its techniques, and its historical development.
+An introduction to Mahayana Buddhism relative to its origin, its objectives, its techniques, and its historical development.
 Special emphasis placed on the expression of Mahayana Buddhism in two Japanese sects: Nich iren and Zen.
 Readings, slide-lectures, technique demonstrations, and seminar discussion.
-Interdisciplinary 300, Mr. Sweetman.
+Levels II and III.
+Religion and Theology 21, Mr. Sweetman.